- Embrace the epic sensory overload of Delhi on a flavour-packed street food safari

 - Stretch your limits with the support of an expedition leader, porters and daily briefings

 Day 1: SUNSET BEERS IN KATHMANDU

 Take a private transfer from the airport to your city-centre hotel and get to know Kathmandu’s lively Thamel district.
-Bond with your fellow Flashpackers and guide over a welcome meal and ales in a local beer garden
+Bond with your fellow Flashpackers and guide over a tasty welcome meal

 Flashpackers, welcome to Kathmandu!
 Whatever time of day you arrive, we’ll meet you at the airport and whisk you off by private transfer to your hotel in the very heart of this mesmerising city.
 Settle in before meeting your fellow Flashpackers and guide at around 5pm for your first taste of Nepal’s lively mountain capital.

 Kathmandu is a hive of colour and activity, and you can’t help but be swept up by the palpable sense of energy here.
 Vast shopping malls stand side-by-side with ancient squares, temples and crowded alleyways.
 Wherever you go, a beeping chorus of scooters and rickshaws will follow, weaving their way between tower blocks framed by hazy mountain peaks.

 Thamel, Nepal’s shopping mecca and backpacker heartland, is just a short walk from the hotel.
 We’ll mosey on through this maze of narrow streets packed with stalls, bars and restaurants, before stopping for a round of beers and a welcome meal in a local hot spot.
 Nepal is home to some excellent craft brews, so get those Khukuris in and toast to the adventure ahead.More +